leandromsales/consensys-nftcred/README.md

 - [x] blockchain: smart contract project in Ethereum to handle the lending/borrowing dynamics.
 Read the README.md file for more details.
 - [x] web: backend and frontend implementation of the platform.
 Read the README.md file for more details.
-- [x] presentations: files related to my presentation during the interview process.
+- [x] misc: contains misc files, such as my presentations during the interview process.

-## Features in a Nutshell
+## Infrastructure: Deploy in AWS

+This project is managed using AWS CDK (Cloud Development Kit).
+For more details about how to deploy in AWS, please read `cloud/cdk/README.md`.

 ## Additional info and resources